intranda/goobi-plugin-step-handle-mets/docs/index_en.md

 ## Introduction
 The plugin generates a Handle on the Handle server for all logical and physical elements of a METS file.
 This Handle is then stored within the element itself as metadata under `"_urn"`.

+If automatic DOI assignment is installed, a new DOI will be generated and stored for each top-level logical element.

 ## Installation
 To use the plugin, the following files need to be installed: